-Studies of hydrological systems are becoming increasingly complex and require integration of knowledge across multiple domains.
-At the same time, technological advances have enabled the collection of massive quantities of data for studying earth system changes.
-Fully leveraging these datasets requires new approaches in the way researchers store, access and process hydrological data.
-New cyberinfrastructure (CI) that emphasizes data sharing and open, reproducible software practices is in development, but requires a mode of knowledge transfer (cybertraining; CT) that extends beyond currently available university curriculum.
+Studies if hydrological systems are complex and require integration of knowledge across multiple domains, and technological advances have enabled the collection of massive quantities of data for studying earth system changes.
+Fully leveraging these datasets requires new approaches in the way researchers store, access, and process hydrological data.
+New cyberinfrastructure (CI) that emphasizes data sharing and open, reproducible software practices requires a mode of knowledge transfer (cybertraining) that extends beyond currently available university curriculum.

-Our short-term goals are to develop new CT modules; our long-term goals are to have an annually recurring WaterHackWeek, to distribute curriculum CUAHSI to more than 130+ member universities, and advance CI education for the broader geoscience community.
+The long-term goal for this project is to have an annually recurring Waterhackweek, distribute curriculum through CUAHSI's 130+ member universities, and advance CI education for the broader geoscience community.

 - Contact / Get Involved